OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/github.md

 The private repository [cdss-app-statemod-fortran](https://github.com/OpenWaterFoundation/cdss-app-statemod-fortran) was created using the
 GitHub website within the Open Water Foundation organization account.
 This established an empty "remote" repository.
+Note that accessing this repository now will forward to the OpenCDSS GitHub account.

 ## Clone Empty GitHub StateMod Repository ##